-Total liabilities decreased during the three months ended March 31, 2021 from \$40.5 million to \$36.0 million, primarily as a result of a change in fair value of the Convertible Note Derivatives, partially offset by the addition of the environmental reclamation liabilities.
-The Convertible Note Derivatives are valued at fair value in accordance with IFRS.
-There are no circumstances in which the Corporation would be required to pay cash upon conversion of the Convertible Notes (see Note 6 in the Financial Statements).
+Total liabilities decreased during the six months ended June 30, 2021 from \$40.5 million to \$11.3 million primarily as a result of the conversion of the majority of the 2016 Notes during the current quarter and the associated adjustment to the related convertible note derivatives, discussed in the Quarter Highlights section, which was partially offset by a \$7.1 million increase due to the addition of the ASAOC liability.
+The convertible note derivative is valued at fair value in accordance with IFRS.
+There are no circumstances in which the Corporation would be required to pay cash upon conversion of the Convertible Notes (see Notes 5 and 6 in the Financial Statements).